avaframe/AvaFrame/docs/2_5DSPH.rst

 Method
 ------
-The SPH method is used to express a quantity (the flow depth in our case) and its gradient at a certain particle location as a weighted sum of its neighbors properties.
+The SPH method is used to express a quantity (the flow thickness in our case) and its gradient at a certain particle location as a weighted sum of its neighbors properties.
 The principle of the method is well described in :cite:`LiLi2010`.
 In the case a depth integrated equations (for example SWE), a scalar function